nightscout/trio-docs/docs/EN/operate/build.md

 ## Distribution Certificates

 When you first build using GitHub, a Distribution Certificate is generated.
 It typically is valid for one year.
 You should get an email from Apple when you are within 30 days of that certificate expiring.
 When it expires, you can no longer build a new app.
-(Existing apps in TestFlight are not affected, the get the full 90 days.)
+(Existing apps in TestFlight are not affected, they get the full 90 days.)

-The directions to renew your Distribution Certificate is found in [LoopDocs: Renew Certificate](https://loopkit.github.io/loopdocs/gh-actions/gh-update/#renew-certificate).
+The directions to renew your Distribution Certificate are found in [LoopDocs: Renew Certificate](https://loopkit.github.io/loopdocs/gh-actions/gh-update/#renew-certificate).

 ## Build Open-iAPS with Xcode